opencog/atomspace/examples/atomspace/README.md

 List of the various modules
 ---------------------------
-Three modules are provided by the AtomSpace.
+Two modules are provided by the AtomSpace.
 The main module is just called `opencog`.
-The `opencog exec` module remains as a historical artifact, and probably should be merged into the main `opencog` module.
+The logger module is here, as a historical artifact.
-For now, it is distinct.
-The Logger modules is here, because it is otherwise an orphan with no home.
 ```
 (use-modules (opencog))
-(use-modules (opencog exec))
 (use-modules (opencog logger))
 ```
 There are many other modules provided in other projects and repos.
-Here is a list of some of the key, important (supported and active) modules in other git repos:
+The key, important (supported and active) modules in other git include:
 ```
 (use-modules (opencog cogserver))
 (use-modules (opencog learn))
+(use-modules (opencog lg-atomese))
 (use-modules (opencog matrix))
-(use-modules (opencog nlp))
-(use-modules (opencog nlp lg-dict))
-(use-modules (opencog nlp lg-export))
 (use-modules (opencog persist))
 (use-modules (opencog persist-cog))
 (use-modules (opencog persist-file))